abdullah-athar/abdullah-athar.github.io/_posts/blogs/2024-12-01-valencia-marathon.md

 The marathon block started on treadmills and jogging tracks in Lahore, where running tests your grit in every way.
 It continued in Hitchin, where opportunity and environment helped me refine my craft.
 It ended in Valencia, where the race itself was an emotional tapestry.

 The race itself was just a victory lap--it's the endless training loops around butts close, the tuesday sessions with the boys and the long runs with the Kate on the bike that made it incredible.

+## Next Goals 🎯
+🏁 Target: Sub-2:38 at the London Marathon 2026 – chasing the championship standard!

+To hit this goal, I'll need to average a pace of 3:45 min/km (6:02 min/mile) over the entire marathon distance.
+My current splits were 3:48 min/km but 3 seconds feel huge when the margins are this tight!